The Last Outlaw

 Pop culture, bros.
 Enormous, relentless, often indelible.
 Charming, the hometown of the Sons of Anarchy, is fictional but that hasn’t stopped fans speculating online where the real-life inspiration may have come from.

 On a couple of forums Farmington, 90 minutes east of San Francisco, had been suggested as being most Charming.
-David Labrava didn’t even know where it was and certainly didn’t recommend it to the showrunners, but nonetheless, enough online fanboys seemed convinced that I decided to take a drive out there.
+David Labrava didn’t even know where it was and certainly didn’t recommend it to the showrunners, but nonetheless, enough online fanboys seemed convinced that I decide to take a drive out there.

 As I pull up in my fuel-efficient Ford Fiesta from RentalCars, no one could mistake me for an outlaw road warrior, but I’m made to feel welcome at Lagorio’s Grill all the same.

-While not exactly a den from which to plan bloody vengeance, the only bar in town proudly welcomes bikers from far and wide.
+While not exactly a den in which to plan bloody vengeance, the only bar in town proudly welcomes bikers from far and wide.
 The windows are almost blacked-out with stickers from various groups imploring non-bikers to support their local clubs: The Condemned Reapers; the Vengeful Saints; the boldly named Alky Haulers.

 Unsurprisingly, there’s no mention of the Hell’s Angels alongside them but within moments of sitting at the bar, two very merry sisters are keen to make sure I know that The Club is around, and they kill people and feed their bodies to pigs on a nearby farm.